tonypires/dotfiles/README.md

-# 💤 LazyVim Neovim Configuration

-This is my personal Neovim configuration, built on top of [LazyVim](https://github.com/LazyVim/LazyVim), a modular and fast Neovim setup powered by lazy-loading.
+This is my personal Neovim configuration for front-end development, built on top of [LazyVim](https://github.com/LazyVim/LazyVim), a modular and fast Neovim setup powered by lazy-loading.

 ## Features